 Continuous positive airway pressure (CPAP)

-For moderate to severe sleep apnea, your doctor may recommend a common therapy device called a nasal continuous positive airway pressure (CPAP) machine.
-A CPAP machine delivers just enough air ...
+To eliminate snoring and prevent sleep apnea, your doctor may recommend a device called a continuous positive airway pressure (CPAP) machine.
+A CPAP machine delivers just enough air pressure to a ...

 Lifestyle and home remedies

 In many cases, self-care may be the most appropriate way for you to deal with obstructive sleep apnea and possibly central sleep apnea.
 Try these tips: